 The Lawyer/Stockbroker Days

-But before that, Verne moved to Paris to become a lawyer.
+Before publication, Verne had moved to Paris to become a lawyer.
 This was at the same time the French Revolution swept the city in 1848.
 Hence his interest in dysfunctional societies.

 After finishing his law degree, he got a job at a theater experimenting with writing several plays.
 He couldn’t make enough money writing to support himself, however, so he still depended on his father.